oshea00/codeagents/README.md

 # Agents from scratch

-This is an experiment using Claude 3.7 to design and create an "agentic framework" using only barebones dependencies and raw openai (or openai-compatible) API calls.
+This is an experiment using Claude Code to design and create an "agentic framework" using only barebones dependencies and raw openai (or openai-compatible) API calls.

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/oshea00/codeagents)